 An easy paved trail travels through a wooded setting.
 This trail passes through a portion of the original Fort Pulaski settlement.
 There is a 1/4 mile trail that highlights Battery Hambright from the late 19th century, as well as the historic north pier.

-The Contraband Camp-Next to the construction village, this was where a portion of the African Americans slaves were housed.
+Adjacent to the construction village, the Contraband Camp provided shelter for a community of African American refugees who had escaped slavery.
 The living quarters for carpenters, cooks and general laborers during the 1829 construction of the fort.
 Later, after the battle of Fort Pulaski (1862) the Union gave them freedom.
 Many sought safety on Cockspur Island, living in the contraband camp until the Civil War ended.
 It was eventually abandoned.
 All that is visible today is the cistern holding tank covers.

 The Fortifications of Battery Hambright

-The concrete/earthen battery was constructed to shore up the defense of the abandoned fort during the Spanish American War.
+Workers constructed the concrete and earthen battery to shore up the defense of the abandoned fort during the Spanish-American War.
 It housed two guns.
 It is only a mile from the masonry fortress.
 The Spanish never reached the Savannah River, and they ultimately left the island to the forces of nature.

-The Georgia Society, Colonial Dames of America, erected John Wesley Monument in 1951, to commemorate the landing of Wesley on Cockspur Island, February 6, 1736.
+The Georgia Society, Colonial Dames of America, erected the John Wesley Monument in 1951 to commemorate the landing on Cockspur Island, February 6, 1736.

-Beginning just outside the visitor’s center, the trailhead begins at the end of the parking lot.
+Beginning just outside the visitor center, the trailhead begins at the end of the parking lot.
 The Cockspur lighthouse is the major attraction at the southeastern end of this 1-mile out-and-back trail.
 From approximately 200 yards away, hikers can view the lighthouse.
 Marking the South Channel of the Savannah River, they shape its unique base like a ship’s prow to reduce the impact of waves and currents on the structure.
-At high tide, the lighthouse is cut off from the main island and surrounded by water.
+At high tide, the rising water completely isolates the lighthouse, transforming it into a solitary sentinel surrounded by the sea.
 Low tide reveals the oyster bed that connects the lighthouse to the island.

-On the southeastern side of the island, along the south channel of the Savannah River, is the Cockspur Lighthouse built on an oyster shell bed.
+On the southeastern side of the island, along the south channel of the Savannah River, is the Cockspur Lighthouse, built on an oyster shell bed.
 The original marker was just that, a marker built in 1837.
 They added a light to the brick tower around 1849 to ease navigation.
 An immense hurricane in 1854 destroyed the 46-foot lighthouse.
 Replaced in 1856, it incorporated a fifth-order Fresnel lens.
-The lighthouse continued to light the way until 1909, when river traffic was diverted to the north channel.
+The lighthouse continued to light the way until 1909, when the redirection of river traffic to the north channel ended its service.
 In this way, the beacon’s active operation came to an end (decommissioned).
 Re-illumination began in 2007 primarily for historical reasons rather than navigational ones.

 What to Bring on Your Hike?